US STOCKS-Wall St falls for 3rd day as earnings disappoint

 By Caroline Valetkevitch

-July 23 U.S. stocks fell for the third straight day on Thursday after disappointing corporate results and forecasts added to concerns about the U.S. profit outlook.
+July 23 Wall Street fell for the third straight day on Thursday following disappointing results and forecasts from companies including 3M and Caterpillar, adding to U.S. profit concerns.

-The Dow Jones industrial average fell back into the red for the year, with 3M, American Express and Caterpillar contributing the most to the average's fall.
+The manufacturing companies' declines helped push the Dow Jones industrial average back into the red for the year.
+Also hurting the Dow was American Express, down 2.6 percent at $76.95 after revenue missed expectations.

-The Dow Jones transportation average was off 2.1 percent, with only one of its 20 components ending in the black.
-Union Pacific, down 5.7 percent at $92.12 after posting a lower quarterly profit, led the decline in transportation shares and was among the S&P 500's biggest drags.

-"The initial take on big earnings reports has been lukewarm at best," said Bruce Zaro, chief technical strategist at Bolton Global Asset Management in Boston.

-"The strong dollar certainly has been mentioned a lot, and I think there are still questions about demand in the economy and what would translate into revenue growth for most reporting companies."

-Caterpillar shares fell 3.6 percent to $76.88 and touched a four-year low.
+Caterpillar shares fell 3.7 percent to $76.88 and hit a four-year low of $76.65.
 The world's largest construction and mining equipment maker reported sales declines in key markets in a sluggish global economy.

-American Express was down 2.5 percent at $77.01 after its revenue missed expectations, while diversified manufacturer 3M was down 3.8 percent at $149.50 after cutting its full-year forecast.

-After the bell, however, Nasdaq 100 e-mini futures turned positive following results from Amazon, whose shares jumped 15 percent in extended trading.
+"Companies such as Caterpillar are a litmus test for the global economy, especially at a time when the market is concerned about China's economy," said Mark Luschini, chief investment strategist at Janney Montgomery Scott in Philadelphia.

-During the regular session, all of the 10 major S&P 500 sectors were lower with the utilities index leading the decline with a 1.5 percent fall along with the materials index, also down 1.5 percent.
+Nine of the 10 major S&P 500 sectors were lower with the utilities index leading the decliners with a 1.8 percent fall.

-Dow Chemical's 5.2 percent drop to $47.45 weighed the most on the sector.
+The materials index fell 1.5 percent with Dow Chemical's 5.2 percent drop to $47.45 weighing the most on the sector.
 Dow Chemical warned of soft demand in China after posting stronger-than-expected results.

+3M was down 3.5 percent at $149.91 after the diversified manufacturer cut its full-year forecast.

-Second-quarter S&P 500 earnings have been mixed, with 75 percent of companies so far beating analysts' profit expectations and just 52 percent surpassing revenue expectations, according to Thomson Reuters data.
+While markets remain near record highs, second-quarter S&P 500 earnings have been mixed, with 75 percent of reports so far beating analysts' profit expectations and just 52 percent surpassing revenue expectations, according to Thomson Reuters data.

 The S&P 500 is currently trading at 16.9 times forward 12 months earnings, above the 10-year median of 14.7 times, according to StarMine data.

-On the plus side, SanDisk jumped 17.6 percent to $63.70, a day after the data storage products maker reported a quarterly profit double what analysts had expected.
+On the plus side, SanDisk jumped 16.2 percent to $62.94, a day after the data storage products maker reported a quarterly profit that was double of what analysts had expected.

-The S&P 500 posted 31 new 52-week highs and 40 new lows; the Nasdaq Composite recorded 103 new highs and 143 new lows. (editing by Don Sebastian and Nick Zieminski)
+The S&P 500 was posting 31 new 52-week highs and 39 new lows; the Nasdaq was recording 101 new highs and 125 new lows.
+(Additional reporting by Tanya Agrawal; editing by Don Sebastian and Nick Zieminski)

 * Indexes up: Dow 0.36 pct, S&P 0.34 pct, Nasdaq 0.3 pct (Updates to late afternoon)